 The NSW CCL was not the first organisation in Australia with such a mission but it has been the most enduring by establishing and steadfastly maintaining a non-political, non-religious and non-sectarian position on all issues, championing the right of all to express their views and beliefs without suppression.
 Since its beginnings the CCL has been prominent in advocating law reform and has supported many causes.
 It advocates the introduction of a Bill of Rights to entrench human rights and liberties in the Australian Constitution; believes that the abuse of drugs is primarily a health problem and that public resources should reflect this policy.
 In particular the CCL believes that the use of '‘soft'’ drugs such as marijuana should be decriminalised; and believes that government responses to rising crime rates should not be harsher penalties, more gaols, surveillance and increased police powers while they ignore the real causes of crime.
 The NSW CCL has been prominent in championing the rights of prisoners, promoting feminist issues and the rights of children as well as demanding police accountability.
 The Council was in the vanguard of the campaign against the introduction of the Australia Card in the eighties and continues actively pushing for laws to protect individual privacy.

-Probably the most successful early actions of the CCL were those relating to Aborigines.
+Probably the most successful early actions of the CCL were those relating to Indigenous Australians.
 They were, at the time the CCL was formed – and still are – the most scrutinised, victimised and judged community in Australia, subject frequently to police persecution and vilification, principal victims of unjust and repressive laws.
-In the year 2000 indigenous people are the main victims of mandatory sentencing laws, and throughout the country are the dominant group in prisons despite their proportionally low population numbers.
+Today indigenous people are the main victims of mandatory sentencing laws, and throughout the country are the dominant group in prisons despite their proportionally low population numbers.
 In the early 60s they had no voice, few possessions and limited voting rights.
-There was, therefore, good reason for the Council’s early interest in their welfare.
+There was, therefore, good reason for the Council’s early interest in their rights.
 Their defence of Ken Brindle in 1964 with a team of top lawyers was a landmark victory for the organisation.
 In that year a young Aboriginal man was shot by a railway detective on St Peter’s Station and died of his injury a few days later.
 Ken Brindle, an Aboriginal community leader, became involved when he sought an explanation of the shooting at Newtown police station.
 He ended up being called a “cheeky black bastard”, punched in the jaw and charged with using insulting words.
 With the help of CCL lawyers acting on a voluntary basis, the case was dismissed and in a subsequent hearing when Brindle took action for assault against one of the policemen, he again won with CCL support – a shock for the police and a victory for the new champions of civil liberty.